Josh-Joseph/gen-code-from-requirements-doc/generated_projects/local_discord_bot/project_design_document.md

 ## Last Updated

-2023-05-22
+2023-05-23

 ## Overview

 The purpose of this project is to create a Discord bot that allows users to subscribe and have their messages' characters counted by the bot.
-The bot will reply with a dictionary containing a mapping of each character in the message to a count of the number of times that character appeared in the message.
+The bot will reply with a dictionary containing a mapping of each character in the message to the number of times that character appeared in the message.

 ## Setup and Usage Instructions

 1. Clone the repository.
-2. Ensure you have Python 3.8 or higher installed.
-3. Set the `DISCORD_TOKEN` environment variable with your bot's token.
+2. Set the `DISCORD_TOKEN` environment variable with your Discord bot token.
-4. Run the `set_up_and_run_bot.sh` script to set up the virtual environment, install dependencies, and start the bot.
+3. Run the `set_up_and_run_bot.sh` script to set up the virtual environment, install the necessary requirements, and start the bot.

 ## Dependency Diagram